Nasolabial Folds: Best Treatments for Smile and Laugh Lines

 Rapid weight loss can also cause a thinning of facial fat tissue and make the nasolabial folds more noticeable.
 Smoking also contributes to facial wrinkles in general; another reason to avoid it.

 Taking a collagen or gelatin supplement might help to prevent the deepening of laugh lines with age by maintaining the integrity of the connective tissues that keep the skin tight.
-Eating a healthy diet is also important for ensuring adequate intake of other important nutrients.
+Eating a healthy diet is also important for ensuring an adequate intake of other important nutrients.
 Adequate water intake is also crucial for healthy skin.

 Facial Exercises Doctors are working on developing new nonsurgical methods for treating deep nasolabial folds.
 Some believe that routinely performing exercises for the facial muscles might help to reduce their appearance.